RESEARCH METHODS - 2021/2

 - Think in terms of relationships between variables, including possible causal relationships;

 - Gain competence in descriptive statistics and fundamental distributions

-- Use statistical tools to conduct empirical analysis employing measures of association, mean comparisons, and linear regression
+- Use statistical tools to conduct empirical analysis employing measures of association, mean comparisons, and regression analysis

 - Produce written work that satisfies the criteria required in scientific publications, including proper citation and bibliographical references.

 - Interpret and generate Tables, Charts, Graphs, to document empirical relationships are expected to participate and discuss the main concepts and studies from each section's readings.

 |001||Engage in empirical research by gathering, organising and deploying evidence, data and information from secondary and primary sources.||KCPT|

 |002||Identify, investigate, analyse, formulate and suggest solutions to empirical political science problems.||KCPT|

 |003||Produce a rigorous research paper that contains statistical analysis of a political research question.||KCPT|